Venezuela opposition denounces 'parliamentary coup' | DW | 05.01.2020

-A dissident opposition leader and a rival to Juan Guaido has become the new head of congress.
+A dissident opposition leader and a rival to Juan Guaido has declared themselves the new head of congress.
 Guaido has criticized police officers who prevented him from attending the National Assembly.

 Images of legislator Luis Parra grabbing a megaphone and declaring himself head of the chamber were shown on state television, as Guaido and other opposition lawmakers were blocked from entering the country's National Assembly.

-State television showed Luis Parra, who was expelled by the opposition party First Justice on corruption allegations which he denies, participating in what appeared to be improvised swearing-in ceremony.
+State television showed Luis Parra, who was expelled by the opposition party First Justice on corruption allegations that he denies, participating in what appeared to be improvised swearing-in ceremony.

 Anchors on state television later referred to him as the new head of congress.